Tencent-RTC/TUILiveKit/Android/README.md

 ## Before getting started

-- Android 4.1 (SDK API level 16) or above; Android 5.0 (SDK API level 21) or above is recommended.
+- Android 5.0 (SDK API level 21) or above.
-- Android Studio 3.5 or above
+- Android Studio 4.2.1 or above
-- Devices with Android 4.1 or above
+- Devices with Android 5.0 or above

 ## Getting started